Judging Criteria

 Scoring

-In the high school division each project should be ranked in these six categories with a range of 1-5 for each, where:
+In the middle school division each project should be ranked in these six categories with a range of 1-5 for each, where:

 1 = lacking